cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 equipped with advanced guidance systems, allowing them to track and intercept enemy vessels with precision.

-> Hades 5 Missile
+> HADES 5 MISSILE
 >
->Description: The Hades 5 is a standard missile in the Paladium
+> Description: The Hades 5 is a standard missile in the Paladium
 > Tactics
 > Corp. arsenal.
 It is equipped with a small Sensor array
 > incorporating
-> Thermal and Visual Reckognition, Ready to receive targeting
+> Thermal and Visual Recognition, Ready to receive targeting
 > information
 > from the firing vessel.
 Designed for medium range it packs an
-> intense 8g
+> intense 8G
 > acceleration rate for 5 minutes, only being able to make inbound
 > course
 > corrections and defensive manoeuvres after that.
 This would hit a
 > target
 > at 10,000 km in about 10 minutes causing serious damage

-#### Near Range Missiles
+#### Short Range Missiles

-Near-range missiles are close-quarters weapons designed for engagements at relatively short distances.
+Short-range missiles are close-quarters weapons designed for engagements at relatively short distances.
 Despite their limited range, short-range missiles pack a powerful punch, making them ideal for rapid, close-range combat encounters.

 > HYDRA INTERCEPTOR MISSILE
 >
->The Hydra is a near range defence missile usually deployed against
+>The Hydra is a short range defence missile usually deployed against
 > incoming ordnance, speak torpedoes, medium range missiles, or
 > drones.
 > Hydra is lightweight, concentrating on speed and relying on target